 “What treats should I give my overweight dog?”

-Overweight and obese dogs should avoid treats high in carbohydrates and starch, according to Holly Sher, President of Evanger’s Dog & Cat Food Company.
+Overweight and obese dogs should avoid treats high in carbohydrates and starch.
 Dr. Gruenstern adds that protein is a key ingredient to look for when deciding which treat to give an overweight dog, and that a simple freeze-dried meat is ideal as a low-calorie treat.